By Rachel Stevens and Max Cacas Reporter Federal News Radio

 The inaugural Office of Personnel Management Leadership Education and Development (LEAD) certificate program graduation yesterday marked the end of a high-profile training series that participants say will help them meet the complex...

-By Rachel Stevens and Leadership Education and Development (LEAD) certificate program graduation yesterday marked the end of a high-profile training series that participants say will help them meet the complex challenges they face on the job every day.
+Leadership Education and Development (LEAD) certificate program graduation yesterday marked the end of a high-profile training series that participants say will help them meet the complex challenges they face on the job every day.

 “The techniques that I have learned in some of these courses have really gone a long way to making me more productive and actually allowing me to build teams of people who can get the job done,” says Edward Melton III, a LEAD graduate.
 Melton is the deputy chief of the commander’s planning group at the Army’s Ft.
 Monroe in Virginia.